Stuartlab-UCSC/hexmap-view/docs/query/placeNode.rst

 Where:

 * **neighbors** : contains the scores of the most similar neighbors.
-* **url**: view the new nodes overlaying the map with:
+* **url**: view the new nodes overlaying the map with this for each node:
-    * the requested nodes in red with a pin/marker
+    * a marker pointing out the node
+    * a new attribute of '<requested-node>: neighbors' that shows the nearest neighbors in yellow
-    * a newly-generated attribute of '<requested-node>: neighbors' for each requested node
+    * a new attribute of '<requested-node>: neighbor values' that shows the similarity score for each neighbor

 Note that if the optional input parameter of 'individualViewUrls' is true, only one node will be at each URL.
 Otherwise the URLs returned for each node will be